 CATI overlays for hard-to-reach cells

-When your WhatsApp and SMS recruitment stalls on specific demographic cells (rural women 55+, for instance), CATI callbacks fill the gap.
-World Bank researchers report that evening and weekend call attempts meaningfully lift connection rates in phone surveys, a small operational detail that makes a real difference.
+When WhatsApp and SMS recruitment stalls on specific demographic cells (rural women 55+, for instance), CATI callbacks fill the gap.
+World Bank researchers report that evening and weekend call attempts meaningfully lift connection rates — a small operational detail that makes a real difference.

 On-the-ground intercepts to seed under-represented groups

-Partner with local shops, clinics, community organizations, or churches to recruit participants who would never see a digital invite.
+Partner with local shops, clinics, community organisations, or churches to recruit participants who would never see a digital invite.
 Collect a phone number and WhatsApp opt-in during the intercept, then run the actual study via messaging to control costs.
-QR codes posted in high-traffic locations (markets, spaza shops, taxi ranks) can also drive opt-ins.
+QR codes posted in high-traffic locations — markets, spaza shops, taxi ranks — can also drive opt-ins.

 WhatsApp compliance

-Meta’s rules require approved template messages to initiate or reopen conversations outside the 24-hour window.
-Template messages must be pre-approved and follow Meta’s content policies.
-Don’t send group messages that expose phone numbers without explicit consent; always use 1:1 threads.
+Meta's rules require approved template messages to initiate or reopen conversations outside the 24-hour window.
+Templates must be pre-approved and follow Meta's content policies.
+Don't send group messages that expose phone numbers without explicit consent; always use 1:1 threads.
 Factor in per-conversation fees by country when budgeting.

 A quota sample without weighting and quality control is just a convenience sample with extra steps.
-This section is where rigor either shows up or doesn’t.
+This section is where rigour either shows up or doesn't.

 Weighting strategy